Xanthus1/cube_mobs/README.md

 * Shooter Box: Shoots projectiles at player from afar.
 * Fire Box: Spawns fire on the ground on a path to the player
 * Spike Box:  Spawns spikes on the ground on a path to the player
+* Poison Box: Spawns poison gas when it hits Player.
+Spawns poison on death.

 **Todo List:**
 * Create more hostile mobs, and give all mobs slightly better names